Mental Health Employee Benefits Are Good for Business

 Creating a Mental Health Benefit Package

-Here are some ideas for getting a mental health benefit program in place and make sure that people have access to the services they need to stay well.
+Here are some ideas for getting a mental health benefits program in place and making sure that people have access to the services they need to stay well.

 Establish an Employee Assistance Program

-It is a good idea to get an employee assistance program lined up as soon as possible in your organization.
+It is a good idea to get an employee assistance program (EAP) lined up as soon as possible in your organization.
 This can cost pennies on the dollar for each employee, but the value is immense.
-EAPs provide direct access to confidential professionals who can assist employees with any area of concern that may be causing them distress — from work related issues to family problems and mental illness.
-Employees can be directed to counseling sessions, or they may be eligible for short-term treatment; facilitated by the EAP team.
+EAPs provide direct access to confidential professionals who can assist employees with any area of concern that may be causing them distress — from work-related issues to family problems and mental illness.
+Employees can be directed to counseling sessions, or they may be eligible for short-term treatment facilitated by the EAP team.